Daetheys/nmprepr/README.md

+#RecVis curriculum & Flow
+To launch the code upload the notebook in colab and run it.
+It might take a while to run as you should find curriculum trainings and fluid experiment in the same notebook.
+Moreover you may have RAM issues if you don't have colab pro.

 # Learning Obstacle Representations for Neural Motion Planning

 Robin Strudel, Ricardo Garcia, Justin Carpentier, Jean-Paul Laumond, Ivan Laptev, Cordelia Schmid\